gramcracker40/LiveTest/Goals.md

-To obtain an accurate statistical depiction of a scantron in CSV format
+To obtain an accurate statistical depiction of a scantron in CSV format - Done

   Roadmap